 Medical billers and coders transcribe patient diagnoses and treatments using codes into a “language” understood by both insurance companies and health care providers.
 A medical billing and coding specialist reads patient charts and medical history and converts this into a mutually understandable code with which insurance providers will be billed.
 These specialists are also tasked with managing patient data and keeping them secure.

-Alongside your coding certificate, other important certifications for entry level medical billers and coders are the CCA (by AHIMA) and CPC (by AAPC) certification.
+Alongside your coding certificate, other important certifications for entry-level medical billers and coders are the CCA (by AHIMA) and CPC (by AAPC) certifications.
 Although this is enough to get you started, you can go ahead to obtain further degrees and credentials to aid your career advancement goals.

 Medical Billers and Coders – Career

 A career as a medical billing and coding specialist requires maximum concentration and focus.
 Your duties will essentially involve reading patient charts, accurately deciphering the diagnoses and treatments, and correctly selecting the right codes with which insurance companies will be billed.

 A very versatile career, you could work in a hospital, nursing care facility, health care or physician offices, or a home health care service provider.
 Medical billers and coders may also find themselves within the health insurance sector.
 Indeed, the many different options available to medical billers and coders make it an attractive proposition to many.